-Washington, DC, July 23, 2014 – The 26th wave of the Research Industry Index (RII) – Marketing Research Association’s (MRA) quarterly study to track the health of the marketing research industry in the U.S. – continues to show improved levels.
-For the first time since the inception of this study, the RII has sustained a score of 100 or higher for four straight quarters.
-This is a strong indication that the industry has recovered from the recession.
+Washington, DC, November 20, 2014 – The 27th quarterly wave of the Research Industry Index (RII) – the Marketing Research Association’s (MRA) tracking study of the economic health of the U.S. marketing research industry – has held at 100 or more points for 5 straight quarters.
+These sustained levels are perhaps the most reliable indication that the marketing research industry has recovered from the recession.

-This wave of the RII is based on online interviews conducted among 202 owners or senior level managers from both corporate researchers and marketing research firms in April and May of 2014.
-Responses are reflective of business conditions during and ending 1st quarter, 2014.
+This wave of the RII is based on online interviews that were conducted among 197 owners or senior level managers from among corporate researchers and marketing research firms in August and September of 2014.
+Responses are reflective of business conditions during and ending with the second quarter, 2014.

 On behalf of the MRA, RII was hosted by Issues and Answers and reporting was completed by Cooper Roberts Research.
 For more information, visit http://www.marketingresearch.org/research-industry-index

 Founded in 1957 and based in Washington, DC, the Marketing Research Association (MRA) is the leading and largest association of the opinion and marketing research profession, which delivers insights and intelligence to guide the decisions of companies providing products and services to consumers and businesses.